-Last Friday Round Buddah hit us with thier first EP release - and what a hell of a night it was ! we Sat down with singer Jackson LEster ahead of the Gig for the low down on what's to Come.
+Last Friday Round Buddah hit us with their first EP release - and what a hell of a night it was !
+We sat down with singer Jackson Lester ahead of the gig for the low down on what's to come.

 Photos: Karen den Hollander

 Introduce us to Round Buddah and what you’re up to tonight?

 Round Buddah consists of Holly Afoa, Sam Nash, Chris Townsend, Tom Taylor and myself.
 We released the EP on Monday through Spotify, iTunes, Google Play etc, and tonight we’re celebrating the work we put in.
 We've got those who played a part in putting the EP together here tonight to play it live and celebrate finishing this piece of music.

 Yeah this is the first release from us.
 In the build up to the release we let out a couple singles - 'Rejected' and 'Heroine' - but its only 5 tracks so almost half of the EP was already out haha.
 It's cool to get the ball rolling on a project, definitely going to start on another very soon.

 Has it been quite a long process with this EP?

 Yes and no, I mean the tracks have been done for quite a while, but spent a fair few weeks on writing each one.
 We took three or four days to record but while you're there you come up with new additions to put in each track.
 But yeah the mastered tracks sat there for a couple of months before we got round to the admin of getting them out.